anynines/a9s-rabbitmq-app/README.md

 # a9s RabbitMQ App

-This is a sample app to check whether a RabbitMQ is working or not.
+This is a sample app to check whether a RabbitMQ server is working or not.
 The application is a simple web server that is able to send messages to a RabbitMQ queue and receive them.
 An internal map stores the received messages and displays them on the main page.
-When you send a message it is possible you have to reload the main page until the message was received from the queue because of a small time lack caused by the network.
+When you send a message you might have to reload the main page until the message was received from the queue because of a small time lack caused by the network.

 ## Install, push and bind

-Make sure you installed GO on your machine, [download this](https://golang.org/doc/install?download=go1.8.darwin-amd64.pkg) for mac.
+Make sure you installed Go on your machine, [download this](https://golang.org/doc/install?download=go1.8.darwin-amd64.pkg) for mac.

 Download the application
 ```